 Formal education plays a major role in preparing youth for life after school, laying the foundations by handing the explicit knowledge required - the ‘know-what’.
 But it is becoming a heavily realised fact that many are lacking the ‘know-how’.
 This tacit knowledge is key for the transitional phase between education and employment, and the need to bridge it becomes increasingly clearer as more and more companies, businesses and journalists fill the population’s collective heads with the idea that the youth are poor workers.

 Fortunately, employers are clocking on to the need for experience in graduates ahead of securing full time roles.
-In fact, a recent survey by recruitment specialists, Universum, found that 58 per cent of leading employers value work experience amongst graduates, more than grades.
+In fact, a survey (opens in new tab) by recruitment specialists Universum found that 58 percent of leading employers value work experience amongst graduates, more than grades.

 It starts early.
 You can’t learn to ride a bike in a classroom, and while academic studies are vital, the youth need experience outside of school - be it practical experiments in a chemistry lab or field trips to the Natural History Museum.
 Research reaffirms (opens in new tab) the belief that practical education boosts a student’s self-esteem, knowledge and skills (both educationally and on the outside world), and enhances their transition into working life.

 With the competition for jobs increasing, employers are now looking to hiring candidates who can demonstrate their skills rather than reeling off a list of empty, theoretical qualifications.

 Graduate job applications continue to rise, and the need to stand out from the pack grows with it.
 The need for more relevant and targeted education is very clear to see.
 With a system in place that helps students prepare for life after education, they receive a better idea of what it is they want their future to hold, it saves valuable time and money, and above all, that extra training and preparation makes a student more appealing to business and gives more stability in the hiring process.